getgauge/gauge-vscode/README.md

 * Autocomplete of steps and parameters

 IDE Features :
-* Snippets for specification, scenarion and tables.
+* Snippets for specification, scenarios and tables.

 ## Install from source